 An immunosuppressive agent - It is used to decrease the immune system's response to a transplanted organ

-What should I watch for while using this medicine?Visit your doctor or health care professional for regular checks on your progress.
-You will have regular blood checks.
-Do not change the brand of medicine unless directed by your doctor or health care professional.
+What should I watch for while using this medicine?Visit your doctor for regular checks on your progress.
+You will need frequent blood checks.

 If you get a cold or other infection while receiving this medicine, call your doctor or health care professional.
 Do not treat yourself.
 The medicine may decrease your body's ability to fight infections.

 This medicine may increase your risk of getting some cancers.
 Talk with your doctor.

 This medicine can make you more sensitive to the sun.
 Keep out of the sun.
 If you cannot avoid being in the sun, wear protective clothing and use sunscreen.
 Do not use sun lamps or tanning beds/ booths.

 Women who are able to have children should use effective birth control before, during, and for 12 weeks after stopping this medicine.